izderadicka/webamp-for-audioserve/README.md

-# Webamp playing from audioserve
+# Webamp player for audioserve

-Based on their minimal example.
+Just for fun :-)  Check demo [here](https://as-retro.zderadicka.eu/).

+Demonstrates basic use of audioserve API.